DesignInformaticsLab/DesignInformaticsLab.github.io/_posts/teaching/productdesign/2016-11-18-preliminary.md

 and the design to manufacturing transformation (what can be actually fabricated).

 * The length of this report should be about 5 pages plus appendices.
+* Please submit your report to yiren@asu.edu, in pdf or markdown format.